Protect Everything

 Frequently Asked Questions: Ceramic Coating vs PPF

-Yes, and it’s highly recommended.
-Applying a ceramic coating over PPF adds hydrophobic properties, enhances the film’s gloss, and makes it even easier to maintain.
-XPEL FUSION PLUS™ is designed to pair with XPEL PPF.
+Yes, and we recommend it.
+Applying ceramic coating over PPF adds hydrophobic properties to the film, enhances its gloss, and makes it significantly easier to maintain.
+XPEL FUSION PLUS™ is specifically designed to pair with XPEL PPF.

 Professional ceramic coating typically lasts 2–5+ years.
 Premium PPF like XPEL ULTIMATE PLUS lasts 7–10+ years.
 PPF offers a longer overall lifespan, but ceramic coating provides protection across more vehicle surfaces.

 Yes.
-PPF absorbs scratches that would otherwise damage your paint, and XPEL’s self-healing technology repairs light surface scratches automatically when exposed to heat or sunlight.
+PPF absorbs scratches that would otherwise damage your paint, and XPEL’s self-healing technology repairs light surface scratches automatically when the film is exposed to heat or sunlight.

 For many vehicle owners, the combination offers the most comprehensive protection available.
-PPF protects the front end from physical damage, while ceramic coating provides hydrophobic, chemical, and UV protection across the entire vehicle.
-It’s the approach we recommend most often at SC Window Tinting.
+PPF protects the front end from physical damage, and ceramic coating provides hydrophobic, chemical, and UV protection across the entire vehicle.
+It’s the approach we recommend most often at SC Window Tinting for highway commuters and new vehicle owners.

 Yes.
 Professional-quality PPF like XPEL can be safely removed by trained technicians without damaging the factory paint underneath.
 This is one of the significant advantages of film-based protection.